playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 2) It creates longer components without the ability to portably move these sub-elements.
 3) You're doing React's job without knowing it.

-Like, if we think about what `renderContents` is doing for a moment; it's acting like a child component that shares the same lexical scoping as the parent.
+Like, if we think about what `renderContents` is doing for a moment, it's acting like a child component that shares the same lexical scoping as the parent.
 The benefit of doing so is that you don't need to pass any items to the child, but it comes at the cost of DX and performance.

 Instead of this: